Where you choose to train is a decision you should consider carefully…

 You will have a good choice of commercial gyms, but they do vary in the quality of location, facilities, equipment and instruction.

-Location is important because you don’t want to waste time travelling distance two or three times a week- if the gym isn’t convenient for you it can quite quickly become an obstacle to your consistency.
+Location is important because you don’t want a tiresome round-trip two or three times a week- if the gym isn’t convenient for you it can quite quickly become an obstacle to your consistency.

 Facilities might be important to you if you intend to change and shower on site.
 If the gym is local to you I suggest running or walking briskly there and back as part of your warm-up and wind-down routines .